-- the ignition must be in the ON position and - the headlamp control is in the OFF, parking lamp or headlamp position.
+- the ignition must be in the ON position and - the headlamp control is in the OFF or parking lamp.

 WARNING: Always remember to turn on your headlamps at dusk or during inclement weather.
-The Daytime Running Lamp (DRL) system does not activate with your parking lights or side marker lights and generally may not provide adequate lighting during these conditions.
+The Daytime Running Lamp (DRL) system does not activate your parking lights or side marker lights and generally may not provide adequate lighting during these conditions.
 Failure to activate your headlamps under these conditions may result in a collision.